 Terrestrial orchids can vary in price depending on the specific type and where you purchase them.
 If you’re looking for the latest, award-winning orchids with unique characteristics, such as a rare Paphiopedilum, then yes, these terrestrial orchids can be expensive.

 For example, as of today, January 2nd, 2024, the price of a Paphiopedilum, also known as Lady Slipper Orchid, can vary depending on the specific variety and where you purchase it.
-Based on the information I found, the prices can range from around $11.99 (linkOpens in a new tab.) at Hausermann’s Orchids to $300.00 (link) Orchid Web.
+Based on the information I found, the prices can range from around $11.99 (link) at Hausermann’s Orchids to $300.00 (link) Orchid Web.

 I am NOT an affilaite of either of these places.
 I am just quoting prices that I found.